capactio/capact/docs/proposal/20201209-action-rollback.md

     revision: 0.1.0
   standalone: true # specifies if the TypeInstance was created with a separate Action
 ```

+In the future, we may bring an additional feature to limit the revision history, for example by a dedicated `spec.revisionHistoryLimit` field, similar to Kubernetes.

 #### Renaming `resourceVersion` to `revision`